Portugal in the Reconquista: The Muridun Revolt 1144–1145

-Afonso probably refounded the Castle of Leiria on his return to Coimbra from his failed attack on Lisbon.
-This was the first step towards the recapture of the Extremadura as far as the Tagus.

-Peace was sealed with Leon in 1143 by the Treaty of Zamora, thereby securing the northern Portuguese border against Leonese attack.

-In 1144 the Almoravids left Santarém and pillaged the Templar castle of Soure under the command of Esmar, who took the defenders captive.

-The Muridun Revolt 1144–1145

 Almoravid power in Iberia began to crumble in 1144 when the muridun staged a major revolt in the Gharb, led by the Sufi mystic Ibn Qasi.
 Ibn Qasi was a radical anti-Almoravid millenarian whose writings displayed strong Ismaili esoterist tendencies and had given up leisurely life.
 A complex combination of Almohad theology, claims to messianism, a spiritualist idea of Islam, the legal pedantry of Islamic Maliki jurists and the disturbing amount of wealth of the ulama probably lay at the root of his revolt.
 He captured Mértola with the help of Ibn al-Qabila and 70 murids in 1144.
 With the aid of governor of Évora Ibn Wazir and Muhammad Ibn al-Mundhir Ibn Qasi captured Silves, Évora, Beja, Huelva, Niebla and organized two unsuccessful attacks against Seville and Cordoba.
 The revolt of the muridun greatly weakened the ability of the Almoravids to respond to external threats, indirectly aiding the Christians.

 The muridun split in 1145 and Ibn Qasi was deposed by Ibn Wazir.
 He then joined the Almohads, who placed him in charge of Silves.
 That same year, Afonso Henriques led a raid into Muslim territory that reached as far as Beja, from which he and his party returned loaded with spoils.
 In 1145 still, the Templars were granted the castle of Longroiva by Afonso Henriques' sister Sancha and her husband Fernão Mendes de Bragança II.